Zuleta84/Haskell-Calculator/README.md

 # Haskell Calculator
-A web calculator with Haskell backend
+A calculator with Haskell backend